-The sky chart at the top of this post is for late evening – close to midnight – on Thursday, October 24, as seen from mid-northern North American latitudes.
-The moon rises first, at late evening, followed by the dazzling planet Jupiter about one-half hour later.
+If you’re more of a night owl than an early bird, the sky chart below shows the moon and Jupiter rising over the eastern horizon in the wee hours after midnight, on Friday, October 17, as seen from mid-northern North American latitudes.
+The moon rises first, followed by the dazzling planet Jupiter about one-half hour later.
 Because the rising times of the moon and Jupiter vary around the world, you may want to consult an almanac for your sky.
-Once the moon and Jupiter climb over the east-northeast horizon tonight, they’ll be out for rest of the night.
+Once the moon and Jupiter climb over the east-northeast horizon, they’ll be out until dawn.

 Jupiter’s diameter is about 40 times greater than our moon’s diameter.
 To gauge the size of our moon relative to Jupiter, look at Jupiter though a backyard telescope sometime.
 Jupiter’s four major moons – called the Galilean moons – are pretty easy to see.
 You might miss a moon or two on occasion, because these moons routinely swing in front and in back of Jupiter.
 In their outward order from Jupiter, these moons are Io, Europa, Ganymede and Callisto.
 Io and Europa are about the same size as our moon, whereas Ganymede and Callisto have diameters of about 1.5 times that of our moon.